brennacodes/little-discount-shop/README.md

-# Little Discounts Shop
+# Little Discount Shop

-Little Discounts Shop is a fictitious e-commerce platform where merchants and admins can track sales, manage inventory, and fulfill customer invoices.
+Little Discount Shop is a fictitious e-commerce platform where merchants and admins can track sales, manage inventory, and fulfill customer invoices.
 This project was created in two parts over the course of two weeks.

-[**Click here to view the deployed application**](https://little-discounts-shop.herokuapp.com/) **Note:** May not work on mobile.
+[**Click here to view the deployed application**](https://little-discount-shop.herokuapp.com/) **Note:** May not work on mobile.
 Also, you may need to wait a minute for the server to spin up and display the page. :)

 ## Table of Contents
   [Goals](#goals)